-9. Check the condition of the patent pending hopper flashing.
+Check the condition of the rubber, hopper flashing.
 Be sure it still seals the hopper to prevent leaking.

-If any product comes out of the hopper around the flashing, loosen flashing mounting screws and adjust the stainless steel hold-down bar.
+If any product comes out of the hopper around the flashing, loosen flashing mounting screws and adjust.
+Retighten anchor screws and try running the conveyor again.

-- Lower the bar using its slotted bolt holes until it presses the flashing against the belt. - Retighten anchor screws and try running the conveyor again.
 Repeat until no grain is lost.